-Strength in its internet of things and data centre offerings helped drive Intel revenues for 2016 up, but weren’t enough to save the company from declining net and operating income.
+Strength in its internet of things and data center offerings helped drive Intel revenues for 2016 up, but weren't enough to save the company from declining net and operating income.

 The company reported record annual cash flow from operations of US$21.8 billion and full year revenue of US$59.4 billion, up 7%, or $4 billion, on 2015's $55.4 billion.
 Net income however dropped 10% to $10.3 billion, while operating income was down 8% to $12.9 billion.

 Brian Krzanich, Intel chief executive, says the year ended strongly for the vendor, with the fourth quarter providing ‘a terrific finish to a record-setting and transformative year for Intel'.

 “In 2016, we took important steps to accelerate our strategy and refocus our resources while also launching exciting new products, successfully integrating [progammable logic devices manufacturer] Altera and investing in growth opportunities,” Krzanich says.

 “I'm pleased with our 2016 performance and confident in our future.

 The biggest percentage growth for Intel came from the internet of things group, which saw revenue increase 15% year on year to $2.6 billion.